Cops: Girl hospitalized after incident on school bus

 Girl hospitalized as precaution after school bus 'roughhousing,' police say

-A 6-year-old girl was sent as a precaution to a hospital Tuesday after what appeared to be a "roughhousing" incident involving three young boys on a Longwood school bus, Suffolk police said.
+A 6-year-old girl was sent to a hospital as a precaution Tuesday after what appeared to be a "roughhousing" incident involving three young boys on a Longwood school bus, Suffolk County police said.

 No one was injured during the afternoon ride home and the incident was not an assault, but the girl was at a hospital overnight for observation, police and bus officials said.
 Details of what happened were not released as detectives remained at the hospital late Tuesday to gather information.